forumventures-studio/takehome/README.md

 # Studio Take-home

 As part of our application process, we'd like to see what you can produce by giving you a small assignment.
-It should take you no more than a few hours to complete the assignment, but any extra polish or features you might want to put in will not go unnoticed.
+Ay extra polish or features you might want to put in will not go unnoticed.

 ## The assignment